survivejs/maintenance-book/manuscript/future/01-longevity.md

 ## How to Keep Track of Everything That's Going on with the Project

 As a project grows in complexity, it can become difficult to keep track of it.
-Popular services, such as GitHub, help here in their own way.
-Solutions, such as [Octobox](https://octobox.io/), build on top of them and provide developer friendly abstractions that make it more convenient to work with larger amount of projects and issues at once.
+Popular services, such as GitHub, work as starting points.
+As the complexity grows and there's more to worry about, solutions such as [Octobox](https://octobox.io/) become valuable as they focus on these problems at scale.

 ## Conclusion